 The screenshot shows a web browser displaying the homepage of the International GoldenGate Oracle Users Group (IGGOUG).
-The URL in the address bar is www.iggoug.org.
-The page features a red header bar with the text "International GoldenGate Oracle Users Group".
-The main content area has a dark background with a red and orange gradient overlay.
-On the left side, there is a sidebar with sections for "Oracle GG Documentation" (listing versions 12c, 11.2.1, 11.1.1, 11.1.1, and 10.4 of GoldenGate, along with a link to Oracle Database), "Blogs & Links" (describing the focus on GoldenGate software), and "SOS: Support Our Sponsors" (thank you message to sponsors).
-The central content area includes a welcome message, a link to the editor's page, a section for community members, a link to Oracle ACE programs, and a section for the leadership team.
-At the bottom, there are links for Contact, Members, and Terms of Use.
+The page has a red header bar with the title "International GoldenGate Oracle Users Group".
+The main content area features a background image of a bridge at night.
+On the left, there's a sidebar with "Oracle GG Documentation" (links to 12c, 11.2.1, 11.1.1, 11.1.1, and 10.4 GoldenGate, and Oracle Database), "Blogs & Links" (links to blogs, sample code, and tricks/traps), and "SOS: Support Our Sponsors" (a message of thanks to sponsors).
+The central column has a "Welcome" message, a "Goals" section with a "Click Here" link, a "Members" section, and a "Projects" section with a table comparing Oracle, Sybase ASE, DB2, Teradata, and SQL Server.
+The right side has sections for "2014 Organizational Meeting", "Training Programs" (IGGOUG provides independent hands-on classes for Oracle, SQL Server, and DB2), "Oracle ACE Programs" (Find An Oracle ACE), and "Leadership Team" (Our leadership team is here because of their dedication to the user community).
+The footer contains "Contact", "Members", and "Terms of Use" links.